API

 Configure Volumes

 • High IOPS SSD.
-This is a high-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
+High-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
 The IOPS performance limit is 9,000.
 The bandwidth limit is 500 MB/s.

 Availability: Amsterdam, Frankfurt, London, Luxembourg, Luxembourg-2, Manassas, Paris-2, Singapore

 • Standard.
-This is a network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
+Network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
 The IOPS performance limit is 4,500.
 The bandwidth limit is 300 MB/s.

 Availability: all regions

 • Cold.
-This is a network HDD disk, suitable for less frequently accessed workloads.
+Network HDD disk, suitable for less frequently accessed workloads.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

 Availability: Luxembourg

 • Ultra.
-This is the network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
+Network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
 The maximum number of IOPS is 1,000.
 The bandwidth limit is 100 MB/s.

 Availability: Luxembourg

 • SSD Low-Latency.
-This is an SSD block storage, designed for applications that require low-latency storage and real-time data processing.
+SSD block storage, designed for applications that require low-latency storage and real-time data processing.
 It can achieve IOPS performance of up to 5000, with an average latency of 300 µs.

 Availability: Amsterdam-2, Frankfurt, Hong Kong, Luxembourg-2, Manassas, Tokyo